iEscapedVim/Waydroid-Installer/README.md

 # Disclaimer

-The script was tested on distrobox and main system had linux-zen/zen-headers preinstalled, use it at your own risk.
+The script was tested on distrobox and main system had linux-zen/zen-headers preinstalled.
+The script has also been tested on bare metal Arch btw, with linux/linux-headers and linux-xanmod/linux-xanmod-headers installed.
+**__Use it at your own risk.__**